 In August 2007, the Company completed a private placement of \$100.0 million in Secured 15.5% Notes due March 30, 2017 (Class B Notes).
 The Company received net proceeds from the issuance of the Class B Notes of approximately \$97.0 million, after deducting costs associated with the offering.
 The Class B Notes accrue interest at an annual rate of 15.5% payable quarterly in arrears on March 30, June 30, September 30 and December 30 of each year.
 The Class B Notes are secured by certain royalty and related rights of the Company under its agreement with Amgen.
 Additionally, the only source for interest payments and principal repayment of the Class B Notes is limited to royalty and milestone payments received from Amgen and only after the Class A Notes are paid in full.
 Prior to repayment in full of the Class A Notes, interest on the Class B Notes will be paid in kind through the issuance of notes (the PIK Notes) which will be part of the same class and have the same terms and rights as the Class B Notes, except that interest on the PIK Notes will begin to accrue from the date that such PIK Notes are issued.
-The aggregate principal amount of the outstanding Class B Notes will continue to increase until the Class A Notes are paid in full.
+As of December 31, 2010 and 2009, the Company classified \$9.3 million and \$0, respectively, of the Class B Notes as current based on royalty payments accrued as of December 31, 2010 and 2009, respectively.
 The Class B Notes are non-recourse to NPS Pharmaceuticals, Inc. The Company may repurchase, in whole but not in part, the Class B Notes at a calculated Redemption Price based on the timing of repurchase and the source of proceeds for the repurchase.
+The Redemption

-The Redemption Price varies between 100.0% and 107.75% depending on these variables.
-The outstanding principal balance on the Class B Notes, including PIK Notes of \$44.0 million and \$23.7 million, were \$144.0 million and \$123.7 million, as of December 31, 2009 and 2008, respectively.
+Price varies between 100.0% and 107.75% depending on these variables.
+The outstanding principal balance on the Class B Notes, including PIK Notes of \$67.7 million and \$44.0 million, were \$167.7 million and \$144.0 million, as of December 31, 2010 and 2009, respectively.
 The Company incurred debt issuance costs of \$3.6 million, which are being amortized using the effective interest method.
 The effective interest rate on the Class B Notes, including debt issuance costs, is approximately 16.0%.